 If you don’t have access to an Adobe Creative Suite subscription, don’t despair: there’s more than one way to GIF a cat.

-2. Add the URL of the video you’d like to make into a GIF
+2. Add the web address of the video you’d like to make into a GIF

-3. Find the moment you’d like to capture, and establish your GIF’s duration
+3. Find the part of the video you’d like to capture, and choose the length

 4. Optional step: decorate your GIF

 There are a variety of options in here.
-You can add text (GIPHY has several different typefaces and colors to choose from), or jazz up the GIF with stickers, filters, or even hand-drawn annotations.
-I didn’t add anything because I didn’t want to distract from AyaBambi’s sweet dance moves.
+You can add text, or jazz up the GIF with stickers, filters, or even hand-drawn annotations.
+I didn’t add anything because the baby getting body-slammed by a cat really speaks for itself.